tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 * an optional authenticator request
 * an authenticator

-It returns the certificate chain and extensions for a non-empty authenticator, and a status to indicate whether the authenticator is valid or not.
+It returns the certificate chain and extensions and a status to indicate whether the authenticator is valid or not.
+If the authenticator was empty - that is, it did not contain a certificate - the certificate chain will contain no certificates.

 # IANA Considerations